raymon-ai/raymon/README.md

 pip install raymon
 ```
 ### Building a model profile
-Building a `ModelProfile` captures all kinds of data characteristics of your models input,s outputs, actuals and predictions.
+Building a `ModelProfile` captures all kinds of data characteristics of your models inputs, outputs, actuals and predictions.

 ```python
 profile = ModelProfile(